lonely-caat/web3/ic-projects/readme.md

-# Checkout each project for it's own readme! it's worth it!
+Check out each project for it's own readme! it's worth it!